gappleto97/ISS-Tracking-Pointer/README.md

 # ISS-Tracking-Pointer
 ISS Orbit Tracking Pointer

 See YouTube video linked below for more information about this project.
+This branch compiles onto the Arduino 101.
+It can probably be used on any Arduino board by replacing the `Curie` libraries with their standard complements.

+This specific branch is designed for use with the 28BYJ-48 stepper motors.
+You can find these on Amazon [here](https://smile.amazon.com/gp/product/B01CP18J4A/ref=oh_aui_detailpage_o06_s00?ie=UTF8&psc=1).
+It may be cheaper in other places, but it's hard to complain about $3 per motor.

+Next Steps:
+* Make stepper motors move more efficiently
+* Prevent stepper motors from tangling their wires

+Stretch Goals:
+* Add switching setup to find correct starting orientation
+* Trim code a bit more to allow for future improvements
+* Automatically detect whether you're compiling for Curie-based systems or not

-The code compiles using mbed on the Nucleo F401RE development board.
+After these are done I will work on improving the Nucleo F401RE side of things.

 <a href="https://www.youtube.com/watch?v=sIE0mcOGnms" target="_blank"><img src="http://img.youtube.com/vi/sIE0mcOGnms/0.jpg"
 alt="ISS ORBIT TRACKING POINTER" width="480" height="360" border="10" /></a>